Can Someone Who Has Never Drank Alcohol Get Liver Cancer?

 A key important takeaway from here is this: people who do not take alcohol or those who are chronic alcoholics still stand a chance of having Liver cancer if other high risk factors are present and active in the Liver, eventually leading to Liver cancer.

-Please go for hepatitis B vaccination now if you don’t have one or you don’t know if you do.
+So please go for hepatitis B vaccination now if you don’t haven’t had one or you don’t know if you have.
 Hepatitis B vaccine prevents hepatitis B infection and can prevent liver cancer.
 You can get the vaccine at any good hospital near you.

 Hepatitis C unfortunately has no vaccine but it is treatable if found.
 Either way, the best bet for you is to take blood tests to check for hepatitis B and C in standard medical laboratory with professional scientists.